$\mathbb{S}^6$ (or any of $\mathbb{S}^2 \times \mathbb{S}^4$, $\mathbb{S}^2\times\mathbb{S}^6$, or $\mathbb{S}^6\times \mathbb{S}^6$, respectively) is not diffeomorphic to a complex manifold: Third: Proofs of the technical results

 {\it Proof of Lemma \ref{l44}}.
 The mapping $g \rightarrow \lambda(M,[g])$ is continuous \cite[Proposition 7.2]{bebe}.
 By definition of the quotient topology, the mapping $[g] \rightarrow \lambda(M,[g])$ is continuous also.
 The argument proving the first of these statements can be adapted readily to prove that $(J,g) \rightarrow \lambda^J(M,[g])$ is continuous.
 Then the mapping $(J,[g]) \rightarrow \lambda^J(M,[g])$ is continuous also.

-We observe next that if $(M,J,g)$ is an almost Hermitian manifold, then the skew Hermitian component of $r_g^J$ is a conformal invariant of $g$ \cite[Corollary 4.5]{rss} that encodes the obstruction to the solutions to the Yamabe and $J$ Yamabe problems being the same.
-If we pass to the trace of $r_g^J$, the said obstruction is captured by the function $W_g(\omega_g^\sharp, \omega_g^\sharp)$, and we then see that the two Yamabe problems may have the same solution if $(M,g)$ is locally conformally flat, but that this flatness is not a necessary condition for that to be the case.
+We observe next that if $(M,J,g)$ is an almost Hermitian manifold, then the skew Hermitian component of $r_g^J$ is a conformal invariant of $g$ \cite[Corollary 4.5]{rss}.
+This invariant encodes obstructions to the solutions of the Yamabe and $J$ Yamabe problems being the same.
+When we pass to the trace of $r_g^J$, the said obstruction is captured by the function $W_g(\omega_g^\sharp, \omega_g^\sharp)$, and we then see that the two Yamabe problems may have the same solution if $(M,g)$ is locally conformally flat, but that this flatness is not a necessary condition for that to be the case.

 Indeed, by (\ref{eqn3}), we have that

 which allows us to extend \cite[Theorem 6.2]{rss} in the following way.

 {\it Proof of Theorem \ref{t21}}.
 If $W_g(\omega^\sharp_g,\omega^\sharp_g)=0$, by (\ref{eqn3}) we see that $(n-1)\lambda^J(M,[g])=\lambda(M,[g])$, and that the same metric realizes the Yamabe and almost Hermitian Yamabe infimum invariant.